Hercules (musical): Hamburg (2024–2025)

 The first international production and world premiere of Hercules opened at the Neue Flora in Hamburg, Germany on March 24, 2024, and was directed by Casey Nicholaw.
 It is the first Disney stage musical to be developed in Hamburg.
 On October 25, 2023, it was announced that Benét Monteiro would be taking the lead role.
 The rest of the cast was presented on December 5, 2023.
 In August 2024, Philipp Büttner took over the role of Hercules.
 The production closed on September 4, 2025.

-West End (2025–present)
+West End (2025–2026)

 The musical opened 24 June 2025 at the West End's Theatre Royal, Drury Lane following previews that began on 6 June with direction and choreography from Casey Nicholaw and additional choreography from Tanisha Scott.
 Luke Brady plays the title role of Hercules opposite Trevor Dion Nicholas and Stephen Carlile as Phil and Hades, respectively, in the production.
 Mae Ann Jorolan, who played Meg in the Hamburg production, reprises her role.
+A one-night-only Halloween performance of the musical was held on 31 October 2025, with attendees encouraged to wear their best villain attire.
+A special third act was announced, with a Hades villain take over and a special guest appearance of original voice of Meg, Susan Egan.
+The production played its final performance on 5 September 2026.